google-marketing-solutions/product-return-predictor/README.md

 - Transaction id, session id level web activity data (e.g. sessions, time spent on site, pageviews, etc.)

+**If GA4 data export is not being used**:

+You need to provide your own preprocessed data for model training and prediction.
+In this case, here’s the data requirement for the preprocessed training and prediction tables:

+- Both tables need to be aggregated at transaction_id and transaction_date level.
+- Both tables need to have the following field:
+  - **transaction_id**: unique identifier for the order.
+  - **transaction_date**: datetime field that indicates when the transaction took place.
+- The table used in the ML training pipeline needs to have the following fields as labels (target variables):
+  - **refund_value**: monetary value of the transaction that get refunded. (e.g. if a transaction has $100 transaction value, two items with transaction value of $50 in total have been refunded, then in this case the refund value should be $50)
+  - **refund_flag**: whether the transaction has been refunded (“0” as no refund, “1” as refunded).
+Note: for partial refund, we will still label the field as “1”.
+  - **Refund_proportion**: monetary value proportion of the transaction that got refunded.
+In the previous example it would be 50/100 = 0.5.
+- Prediction table should have the same feature set as the training table.

 ## Feature Engineering

+When training the model, the product return predictor splits the data into two kinds based on user status:

+-   First-time users: users that made a purchase for the first time
+-   Existing users/customers: customers that have already made at least one purchase in the past and are traceable via user id on GA4

+For the first type of users, we are focusing on creating features related to the current transaction.

+For the second type of users, on top of the features related to the current transaction, we can also create features that describe the past user behavior (e.g. past user return rate, past user return rate for a particular type of item, past user number of transactions and total transaction value, etc.)

 **Below are the features for the first-time users**: